-Member State shall ensure that the placing on the market of products of animal origin other than those referred to in Articles 39 to 41 shall be subject to the conditions provided for in Articles 28 and 30 to 32.
+40. The competent authority shall ensure that the placing on the market of products of animal origin other than those referred to in rules 37 to 39 shall be subject to the conditions provided for in rules 26 and 28 to 30.

-Additional measures applied by Member States in the surveillance zone
+Additional measures applied by the competent authority in the surveillance zone

-In addition to the measures provided for in Articles 37 to 42, Member States may take additional national measures which are deemed necessary and proportionate to contain footand-mouth disease virus taking into account the particular epidemiological, animal husbandry, commercial and social conditions prevailing in the affected area.
-Where specific measures to restrict the movement of equidae are considered necessary, such measures shall take into account those provided for in Annex VI.
+41. In addition to the measures provided for in rules 35 to 40, the competent authority may take additional national measures which are deemed necessary and proportionate to contain foot-and-mouth disease virus taking into account the particular epidemiological, animal husbandry, commercial and social conditions prevailing in the affected area.
+Where specific measures to restrict the movement of equidae are considered necessary, such measures shall take into account those provided for in Schedule VI.